-Our biologics business is highly dependent on our ability to obtain donor cadavers as the raw material for many of our biologics products.
+Our mission is, "honoring the gift of donation, by allowing our patients to live as full, and complete a life as possible."
+Accordingly, our biologics business is highly dependent on our ability to obtain donor cadavers as the raw material for many of our biologics products.
 The availability of acceptable donors is relatively limited, and we compete with many other companies for this limited availability.
-The availability of donors is also impacted by regulatory changes, general public opinion of the donor process and our reputation for our handling of the donor process.
+The availability of donors is also impacted by regulatory changes, AATB requirements, general public opinion of the donor process and our reputation for our handling of the donor process.
 In addition, due to seasonal changes in the mortality rates, some scarce tissues are at times in short supply.
 A disruption in the supply of this crucial raw material could have significant consequences for our revenue, operating results and continued operations.